-"A" 4 grade points per credit "B+" 3.5 grade points per credit "B" 3 grade points per credit "C+" 2.5 grade points per credit "C" 2 grade points per credit "D+" 1.5 grade points per credit "D" 1 grade point per credit "F" 0 grade points per credit

-"N" No Credit

-"S" Satisfactory No grade point credit applies.
+"B" 3 grade point "C+" 2.5 grade point "C" 2 grade point "D+" 1.5 grade point "D" 1 grade point nts per credit s per credit nts per credit s per credit nts per credit per credit "F" 0 grade point s per credit "N" No Credit "S" Satisfactory No grade point credit applies.
 "U" Unsatisfactory No grade point credit.
 "W" Withdrawal No credit.
 A grade of "W" is awarded to students who withdraw or are withdrawn from a course after the add/drop period.
 Instructors may not assign a "W" as a grade.
 "AU" Audit No credit.
 A student may not be changed to audit after add/drop.
 "I" Incomplete No credit.
 Incomplete grades should be used only for emergency reasons, e.g., sickness, accident, etc. Faculty who give a grade of "I" must submit the grade, and when work is completed, file a Grade Change form.